 Many vehicle collisions involve head or traumatic brain injuries.
 The brain is very adept at concealing its own injuries.
 That is predominantly why many concussed football players tell their coaches they “feel fine” and ask to go back into the game.
 They do not realize the extent of their injuries, and neither do accident victims.

 Other conditions, such as whiplash, develop slowly over time.
 Doctors and patients alike often dismiss initial symptoms, like mild neck pain, as soreness from the collision.
 But whiplash is a muscle injury which can cause paralysis if not properly treated.

-At Buchanan Firm, our Michigan accident attorneys arrange for immediate medical treatment.
+At Buchanan Firm, our Grand Rapids car accident attorneys arrange for immediate medical treatment.
 Typically, victims pay nothing upfront for this care.
 We have medical professionals on staff.
 Additionally, our lawyers send letters of protection to doctors.
 Since these letters guarantee payment when the case is resolved, doctors do not bill patients directly.
 They send their bills to us, so our lawyers have a chance to negotiate lower fees before they pay them.